isabelcabezasm/designpatterns/factory/README.md

 !["SimpleFactory"](\img\simpleFactory.png)

 As you can see, the shop requires a factory to be able to actually instantiate the different costume objects.
-In this application, we actually have 2 different `CostumeShops` using the same factory, and you can easily view all the superheroes' costumes in both shops.
+In this application, we actually have 2 `CostumeShops` using the same factory, and you can easily view all the superheroes' costumes in both shops.
 Whenever we want to add a new costume, we just need to create a new class implementing `ICostume` and add a new `case` in the `switch` statement of the `CostumeFactory`, so that the costume can be available to all shops using that factory.

 ### How to run